photoneum/affleego-frontend/.github/chatmodes/Kong Mode.chatmode.md

 - Overall approach for implementing the solution
 - Integration points with existing codebase
 - Potential risks and mitigation strategies
-- Context7 recommendations and best practices
+- Best practices and recommendations

 ### Technical Implementation Details